tajaouart/dogs-breeds/README.md

 ## Provider

-Provider version is in the main branch.
+The implementation of Provider is in the main branch.

 ## Bloc

-Bloc version of the app is in the bloc branch.
+There are two implementations of Bloc in both  bloc-implementing1 and bloc-implementing1 branches.

 ### Trello :